 Best exercises to burn belly fat

 Let’s get it straight – spot reduction is not an effective strategy.
-Spot reduction is a type of targeted exercise intended to burn fat in specific body areas.
+Spot reduction is a targeted exercise to burn fat in specific body areas.

-This means that daily pumping of abs to fight fat in the abdomen is useless.
-These muscles are too small to support significant calorie burn during exercise and get rid of belly fat.
+This means daily abs pumping to fight fat in the abdomen is useless.
+These muscles are too small to support significant calorie burn during exercise and eliminate belly fat.

 Unfortunately, we can not choose where we lose fat first, so the goal should be to burn as many calories as possible.
 These exercises will help you to accomplish this faster :

-Cardio training is an effective way to get rid of excess weight and fat reserves.
-But to start the mechanism of fat burning, you need at least 30-40 minutes of exercise.
+Cardio training is an effective way to eliminate excess weight and fat reserves.
+But to start the fat-burning mechanism, you need at least 30-40 minutes of exercise.

 Only after this milestone does the body begin to consume the reserves of fat cells.

-There are lots of great aerobic cardio exercises like running, walking at a quick pace, swimming, cycling, etc. Just choose the one you enjoy, this will help stay motivated and better stick to the exercise routine.
+There are great aerobic cardio exercises like running, walking quickly, swimming, cycling, etc. Just choose the one you enjoy; this will help you stay motivated and stick to the exercise routine better.

 It combines the elements of squats, planks, push-ups, and up jumps.
-When performing Burpee, all muscle groups of the body are involved, especially the muscles of the abdomen, legs, and chest.
+When performing Burpee, all body muscle groups are involved, especially the abdomen, legs, and chest muscles.